Breaking: Peter Obi Officially Dumps Labour Party For ADC

 Why Peter Obi chose Enugu for ADC's defection

-The Leader of the Obidients Movement, Dr. Yunusa Tanko, explained the reason Obi chose Enugu for his defection to the ADC and not Awka, Anambra State.
+Recall that the leader of the Obidients Movement, Dr. Yunusa Tanko, explained the reason Obi chose Enugu for his defection to the ADC and not Awka, Anambra state.

 Read more stories on Peter Obi: